qmolabucr/qntenna/README.txt

 INSTALLATION INSTRUCTIONS:

-qnttenna requires python (version 3) and the following python packages:
+qntenna requires python (version 3) and the following python packages:

 numpy version 1.13+
 scipy version 1.1+
 pathos version 0.2+
-matplotlib 2.0+ (for display scripts, not required for qnttenna module, but recommended)
+matplotlib 2.0+ (for display scripts, not required for qntenna module, but recommended)

 All of these can be installed using python's pip package manager.

-To test the installation run the blackbody_qnttenna.py program from the command line,
+To test the installation run the blackbody_qntenna.py program from the command line,
-> python blackbody_qnttenna.py
+> python blackbody_qntenna.py
 if it completes and displays the Delta calculation for the blackbody spectrum then the installation is working.

 COMMAND LINE INTERFACE INSTRUCTIONS:

-qnttenna.py was written with a command line interface, full options can be seen using:
+qntenna.py was written with a command line interface, full options can be seen using:
-> python qnttenna.py -h
+> python qntenna.py -h
 The most basic use of the program is to process a file of spectrum data (see data format below).
 For example, to process the included NREL-etr.txt file use the following command:
-> python qnttenna.py spectra\NREL-etr-visible.txt
+> python qntenna.py spectra\NREL-etr-visible.txt
 This will perform the calculation for absorber widths of 5,10,15,20,25,30 nanometers.

 To specify a different range of spectral widths use the -w1, -w2 and -wn arguments, which define a range in w [w1,w2] with wn values including the endpoints.
 For example, to perform the calculation for w = 5,6,7,8,9,10 nm, use the following command:
->python qnttenna.py spectra\NREL-etr-visible.txt -w1 5 -w2 10 -wn 6
+>python qntenna.py spectra\NREL-etr-visible.txt -w1 5 -w2 10 -wn 6

 To perform the calculation for a single absorber width simply set -w1 and -w2 to the same value, for example for w = 5.5
-> python qnttenna.py spectra\NREL-etr-visible.txt -w1 5.5 -w2 5.5
+> python qntenna.py spectra\NREL-etr-visible.txt -w1 5.5 -w2 5.5

 By default, the output will be saved to a local 'calculations' directory with a filename based on the date and time of the calculation.
 To save to a different directory use the following argument:
-> python qnttenna.py spectra\NREL-etr-visible.txt -sf PATH\TO\SAVE\DIRECTORY
+> python qntenna.py spectra\NREL-etr-visible.txt -sf PATH\TO\SAVE\DIRECTORY

-In addition to qnttenna.py four other python scripts were included
+In addition to qntenna.py four other python scripts were included

-- blackbody_qnttenna.py : A script that calculates and displays the results for a blackbody spectrum.
+- blackbody_qntenna.py : A script that calculates and displays the results for a blackbody spectrum.
 Use this to test the installation, as follows:
-> python blackbody_qnttenna.py
+> python blackbody_qntenna.py

 - load_saved_calculation.py : A script to load and display the output of the calculation.
 Use as follows:
 > python load_saved_calculation.py PATH\TO\SAVE\DIRECTORY -w WIDTH

 - preprocess_spectrum.py : A script to process spectral data to make the calculation faster.
-Spectral datafiles with more than 1000 data points may take a long time to compute. qnttenna.py will display a warning for long data files.
+Spectral datafiles with more than 1000 data points may take a long time to compute. qntenna.py will display a warning for long data files.
 If the user doesn't want long processing times, we've included a script that will process spectral data to make it faster.
 There are several options, all of which can be viewed using
 > python preprocess_spectrum.py -h